min2ha/ukwa-site/content/target/57381/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: PM's Florence speech: a new era of cooperation and partnership between the UK and the EU

 In a conciliatory speech, Prime Minister Theresa May sets out how the UK will be the strongest friend and partner to the EU after we leave the EU.